sambuccid/hulipaa/users_and_roadmap.md

 Given I am on the search page
 When I enter and run the search
-I want the results to be clearly separated from one another )
+I want the results to be clearly separated from one another AC-N
+Given I have searched for something on the search page When I click on a result of a page that can't be found(404) I want to still be able to access all other results without running the search again )

 ### search multiple words